share/sharedb-mongo/README.md

 - `action` _(String)_
   One of:
-  - `'beforeEdit'`: directly before the call to replace a document, can include edits as well as deletions
+  - `'beforeOverwrite'`: directly before the call to replace a document, can include edits as well as deletions
   - `'beforeSnapshotLookup'`: directly before the call to issue a query for snapshots by ID
 - `fn` _(Function(context, callback))_
   Call this function at the time specified by `action`